necolas/idiomatic-css/README.md

 > your code, then write your code for maximum clarity, not your personal
 > preference of how to get clever within the spec." - Idan Gazit

-* You are not a human code compiler/compressor, so don't try to be one.
+* Don't try to prematurely optimize your code; keep it readable and understandable.
-* All code in any code-base should look like a single person typed it, no matter how many people contributed.
+* All code in any code-base should look like a single person typed it, even when many people are contributing to it.
 * Strictly enforce the agreed-upon style.
-* If in doubt when deciding upon a style, use existing, common patterns.
+* If in doubt when deciding upon a style use existing, common patterns.

 <a name="whitespace"></a>